yamchips/issue-tracker/Learning-notes.md

 ### Handle Errors

 Create an error state and set it to the error message we receive.
 Use Callout element in Radix UI to display this error message.

+### Implement client-side validation

+Use zodResolver to check user input validity.
+Specify it in useForm.

+Add a formState and destruct it to use errors object.
+Use errors.title and errors.description to show the message.

+If we submit an empty form, SimpleMDE regards it as undefined by default.
+We need to add `.default('')` in schema to ensure the description field is always a string, even if empty.
+In this way, the customized message in schema will be shown.